Linux-Lite-Wiki/Init-Linux-Lite-wiki/uninstalling.md

-## Uninstalling Linux Lite
-Certainly.
-Here's the detailed content for:

----

 ## 18. Uninstalling Linux Lite

 There may be situations where you decide to remove Linux Lite from your system—either to revert to Windows, install a different Linux distribution, or reuse the storage.
 This guide covers both dual-boot reversal and full system wipe methods.
 Always back up your personal data before proceeding with any removal or partition operation.